crustyrustacean/crustyrustacean.github.io/_posts/2025/2025-09-05-aliasing-xor-mutability-new-way-to-learn-rust.markdown

 What are these rules?

 I went through the basics in [The Memory Doesn't Remain]({% post_url 2022/2022-07-14-the-memory-doesnt-remain %}), so I won't repeat them here.
-You can try to learn this things individually, perhaps in combination, but the result is what many refer to as "fighting the borrow checker".
+You can try to learn these things individually, perhaps in combination, but the result is what many refer to as "fighting the borrow checker".

-What if there was another way, some guiding principle you could follow that *embodies* the rules.
+What if there was another way, some guiding principle you could follow that adds texture and makes the rules easier to *reason about*?

 ## Enter Aliasing Xor Mutability